-- A major factor influencing the scarcity of

-corporate bond issuance is the role of

-commercial banks in the financial sector

-who also dominate the investor base for

-TFCs.

-- This creates a conflict of interest between the commercial banks' dual role of being the adviser as well as a principal investor in bond markets.

-- As a result the local TFC market remains a captive market where the principal investors (banks) have limited incentive to trade and enhance market development.
+- A major factor influencing the scarcity of corporate bond issuance is the role of commercial banks in the financial sector who also dominate the investor base for TFCs. - between the commercial banks' dual role of being the adviser as well as a principal investor in bond markets. - As a result the local TFC market remains a captive market where the principal investors (banks) have limited incentive to trade and enhance market development. - If mutual funds are encouraged to approach corporates directly for issuance of corporate bonds in which they commit to invest, the captive market dominated by banks will give way to a broader investor base that would in turn contribute to a deeper and more liquid bond market.